Radial muscles of the forearm

 Anatomy and supply

-- Brachioradialis muscle: originates at the lateral supracondylar ridge (between the brachialis and lateral head of the triceps) and the lateral intermuscular septum of the humerus and inserts at the styloid process of the radius.
+This muscle originates at the lateral supracondylar ridge (between the brachialis and lateral head of the triceps) and the lateral intermuscular septum of the humerus and inserts at the styloid process of the radius.
 This powerful muscle is mainly responsible for the lateral contour of the elbow and forearm.

-- Extensor carpi radialis longus: has its origin slightly below at the lateral supracondylar ridge of the humerus and inserts distally at the posterior side of the base of the second metacarpal bone.
+The ECRL has its origin slightly below at the lateral supracondylar ridge of the humerus and inserts distally at the posterior side of the base of the second metacarpal bone.
 The majority of this muscle lies underneath the brachioradialis.

-- Extensor carpi radialis brevis: arises from the common extensor tendon of the superficial extensors at the lateral epicondyle of the humerus and attaches to the posterior side of the base of the third metacarpal bone.
+The ECRB arises from the common extensor tendon of the superficial extensors at the lateral epicondyle of the humerus and attaches to the posterior side of the base of the third metacarpal bone.